apalarcon/CyTRACK/testing_CyTRACK/README.md

 ```
 python plotting_test_CyTRACK_outputs.py
 ```
-3 - Your should obtain the following map
+3 - You should obtain the following map